smweinst/NEST/R/readme.md

     net.maps = net, # List of binary indicating locations inside (1) or outside (1) network(s) of interest.
     one.sided = TRUE, # Determines whether the enrichment score calculation should consider only the positive alignment (True) or both directions (False). n.cores = 1, # Specify the number of CPU cores to be employed for parallel processing tasks within the function seed = NULL, # Random seed for reproducible permutation.
-Default is None. what.to.return = what_to_return # return all output including p-value, enrichment score,
+Default is NULL. what.to.return = what_to_return # return all output including p-value, enrichment score,
                                   # null distribution, etc. (if left unspecified, the default
                                   # is to return only the p-value for each network)